An annotated bibliography for comparative prime number theory: Chronological bibliography

 \section{Chronological bibliography}

 The annotated bibliography begins here, with all of the sources cited and summarized listed in chronological order; items in this chronological list are labeled by their number alone, such as~[123].
 Following the annotated bibliography is a second list, in alphabetical order by author, of the same set of sources but without annotations; items in this alphabetical list have been given labels that are numbers following the letter ``A'' (for ``alphabetical''), such as~[A45], to distinguish them from the labels in the main list.
+Each entry in the second bibliography links to its corresponding entry and annotation in the first bibliography.

 Our goal has been to describe the results using a single system of notation, both to avoid the need to define notation in individual annotations and to propose a unified notation for current and future practitioners of comparative prime number theory.
 Any notation in a summary that is not defined there can be found or deduced from the detailed material in Sections~2--3.